 Number Two: Dual Diagnosis

-More often than not, addiction cases have multiple co-occurring psychiatric issues.
+More often than not, addiction cases have multiple co-occurring psychiatric issues also called dual diagnosis.
 Whether such disorders are the cause or the effect of a patient’s addiction, they need to be addressed along with the addiction problem itself.

 Number Three: Psychiatric Issues